tramgup/sec_edgar_eps_parser/README.md

 ## How to Run

+- This app is hosted online via Railway and can be accessed using this address https://sec-parser.up.railway.app/

+#### If you wish to run this locally follow the steps below
 - Run both the frontend and backend.
 Frontend: npm run dev  Backend: python3 app.py
 - Use the interactive UI to select which .html files you wish to upload.
 - Outputs will be displayed in a table format and an option to download your results in a csv format.